wuruoyun/vue-component-lib-starter/README.md

 #### Third-party dependencies

 In [package.json](package.json), Vue and PrimeVue are declared in both `peerDependencies` and `devDependencies`.
-The former requires the client app to add these dependencies, and the later makes it easier to setup this library by simple `npm install`.
+The former requires the client app to add these dependencies, and the later makes it easier to setup this library by simply running `npm install`.

-In [vite.config.ts](vite.config.ts), `build.rollupOptions.external: ['vue', /primevue\/.+/]` ensures the codes from Vue and PrimeVue are excluded from the library build artifact.
-You shall do the same for the dependencies of your library.

-In [docs/.vitepress/config.js](docs/.vitepress/config.js), `vite.resolve.dedupe: ['vue', /primevue\/.+/]` forces Vite to resolve these modules with no duplication.
-Otherwise VitePress will have problem as PrimeVue includes its own Vue.
+In [docs/.vitepress/config.js](docs/.vitepress/config.js), `vite.resolve.dedupe: ['vue', /primevue\/.+/]` forces Vite to resolve these modules with no duplication, otherwise VitePress will report error at runtime as PrimeVue also has Vue in its dependency.